lokesh/color-thief/README.md

 [See a Demo](http://lokeshdhakar.com/projects/color-thief) | [Read more on my blog](http://lokeshdhakar.com/color-thief)

+## Getting Started

+`npm install --save colorthief`

+If you see an error during install, it is probably related to the system dependencies required by the 'node-canvas' dependency.
+Follow the steps posted on their repo: https://github.com/Automattic/node-canvas/tree/v1.x#installation

 ## How to use

 ### Get the dominant color from an image